Resources

 6. Send a personalized thank-you message to your employees

-When it comes to employee appreciation, nothing beats a simple “thank-you.”
+When it comes to employee appreciation, nothing beats a simple “thank you.”

-For Employee Appreciation Day, share a thoughtful, heartfelt thank you message with your team.
+For Employee Appreciation Day, share a thoughtful, heartfelt thank you message with your staff members.
 To make the message even more impactful, you can use a video tool like Sendspark to gather a thank-you video from everyone on your leadership team.
 Then, share the video publicly to let your employees know just how much you appreciate them.

 Personalized thank-you message to staff and employees